Mobile operators unconvinced by Nokia's revival bid

 ($1 = 0.7644 euros)

-(Reporting by Georgina Prodhan, Leila Abboud, and Tarmo Virki; Editing by Elizabeth Piper, David Stamp and Peter Graff)
+(Reporting by Georgina Prodhan, Leila Abboud, and Tarmo Virki; editing by Elizabeth Piper and David Stamp)